miking-lang/miking/README.md

 switch.
 Running `opam switch 4.12.0+domains` followed by `eval $(opam env)` always takes you back to the correct switch.

-To compile and run the test suite, go back to the Miking repository and execute:
+To compile the Miking project, go back to the Miking repository and execute:

 ```
-make test
+make
 ```

+This creates two binaries in the `build` directory: `build/boot` and `build/mi`. `build/boot` is the bootstrap interpreter, and `build/mi` is the main Miking executable, containing both an interpreter and a compiler.
+You will mainly be using `mi`, but `boot` provides a few features not yet available in the main executable, such as a REPL.

+Optionally, to run the test suite, use `make test-all`.
+Beware that this may take some time.

-The Miking executable is available under `build/mi` after compiling the project.
-To run a hello world program, create a file `hello.mc` with the following code
+To run a hello world program, create a file `hello.mc` with the following code,

 ```
-mexpr print "Hello world!"
+mexpr print "Hello world!\n"
 ```

-and then run it using command:
+and then run it using the command:

 ```
 build/mi hello.mc